Julia Baird (teacher): Legal guardianship

 Baird's mother was struck and killed on 15 July 1958, just outside Mimi's home, by a Standard Vanguard car driven by an off-duty constable, PC Eric Clague, who was a learner-driver.
 Clague later said: "Mrs Lennon just ran straight out in front of me.
 I just couldn't avoid her.
 I was not speeding, I swear it.
 It was just one of those terrible things that happen."
 Baird and Jackie (aged eleven and eight respectively) were immediately sent to stay in Edinburgh at their Aunt Mater's, and were not allowed to attend the funeral.
 They were told two months later by their uncle, Norman Birch, that their mother had died.
 Birch and their maternal aunt, Harriet, were made legal guardians of the girls—ignoring Dykins' parentage, as he had never legally married Julia.
-Julia was buried in the Allerton Cemetery, in Liverpool.
+Julia was buried in Liverpool's Allerton Cemetery.
 Her grave is unmarked, and over the years its location was forgotten until it was recently identified by Jackie as "CE (Church of England) 38-805".

 Baird and Jackie were taken to live with the Birches and their son at The Dairy Cottage, which was owned by Mimi's husband, George Smith.
 At the age of 14 Baird was allowed to go into Liverpool city centre by herself, where she drank cappuccino coffee in the Kardomah Coffee House, although Baird and her friends called it "frothy coffee".
 At 16, Baird started to hitch-hike to London, although her aunt never knew, as she would never have allowed it.
 Baird talked about the trips to London, and how relatively safe they were: "Hitching was easy then.
 It was a way of life.
 Everything was becoming more free.
 We'd start chatting to people in the Tube station and get invited to parties.
 People always gave us a place to stay – we were never harmed."